dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3348: Addressing core issues is crucial for lasting happiness.
+### T3348: Addressing underlying issues is also important for well-being.

 |Support|
 |---|